GregRos/react-tk/README.md

-# reactk
+# react-tk

-Reactk is an experimental framework building Tkinter UIs using React principles.
+React-tk is an experimental framework building Tkinter UIs using React principles.

 Features and limitations: